Gestation: Humans

-In humans, pregnancy can be defined clinically or biochemically.
+In humans, pregnancy can be defined clinically, biochemically or biologically.
 Clinically, pregnancy starts from first day of the mother's last period.
 Biochemically, pregnancy starts when a woman's human chorionic gonadotropin (hCG) levels rise above 25 mIU/mL.
+Biologically, pregnancy starts at implantation of the fertilized egg.

 Human pregnancy can be divided into three trimesters, each approximately three months long: the first, second, and third trimester.
 The first trimester is from the last menstrual period through the 13th week, the second trimester is 14th–28/29th week, and the third trimester is 29/30th–42nd week.
 Birth normally occurs at a gestational age of about 40 weeks, though it is common for births to occur from 37 to 42 weeks.
 Labor occurring prior to 37 weeks gestation is considered preterm labor and can result from multiple factors, including previous preterm deliveries.

 Prenatal care is important for the maintenance of a healthy pregnancy and surveillance of related complications.
 In high-income countries, prenatal care typically involves monthly visits during the first two trimesters, with an increasing number of visits closer to delivery.
 At these visits, healthcare providers will evaluate a variety of parental and fetal metrics, including fetal growth and heart rate, birth defects, maternal blood pressure, among others.

 After birth, health care providers will measure the baby's weight, vital signs, reflexes, head circumference, muscle tone, and posture to help determine the gestational age.

 Various factors can influence the duration of gestation, including diseases in pregnancy and adequate prenatal care.
 The rates of morbidity and pre-existing diseases that predispose mothers to life-threatening, pregnancy-related complications in the United States are increasing.
-The brunt of this burden is experienced by non-Hispanic Black women.
 Inaccessibility of prenatal care may partially explain this ongoing disparity.

-Other factors that affect prenatal care utilization include socioeconomic status, insurance status, childcare, social support, housing, and immigration status.
+Placental mammals

+During gestation in placental mammals, there is a gradual physiological increase in senescence in the maternal decidua (the specialized layer of endometrium that forms the base of the placental bed) and in placental cells.
+This increase in senescence is associated with a gradual physiological increase in DNA damage during gestation.
+A positive correlation between the gestation period and maximum lifespan was observed across 740 mammalian species.
+It was postulated that the rates of DNA damage and senescence may impact the gestation period as well as lifespan.